| When people talk about the

 scar over the bridge of his nose that he had suffered in

 sparring.
 It would not take long for the cut reopen.
+Both men were cut inside the first

 three rounds.
 The champion could not seem to get his game